commander-rb/commander/README.md

 Invoking `foo --help` will now include an _Aliases:_ section.

 Aliases can also be used to support multi-word command names as indicated in the Features section above.
-The example scenerio below illustrates a multi-word subcommand-style feature.
+The example scenerio below illustrates a multi-word sub-command-style feature.

 You are writing a simple database-driven project management application named `project` which allows for creating a new project with initial tasks, and provides for managing both project and tasks.